KokiNutanix/NC2OnAzure/docs/index.md

 !!!info
        Estimated time to complete the labs is as follows:

-       - **Requesting NC2 Trail** -  minutes
+       - **Requesting NC2 Trial License** -  minutes
-       - **Whitelisting Request** -  minutes
+       - **Whitelisting Requests** -  minutes
        - **Configuration on Azure** -  minutes
-       - **Creating Cluseters from NC2 Console** -  minutes
+       - **Creating Clusters from NC2 Console** -  minutes

 ## Prerequisite
-Most of you might end up just reading through the lab to complete untill NC2 on Azure on RX is availale beacause Azure costs you and any software purchases on personal credit cards are not allowed.
+Most of you might end up just reading through the lab to complete until NC2 on Azure on RX is available because Azure costs you and any software purchases on personal credit cards are not allowed.

 ## Environment Info

 - Workshop uses for the following software versions:
 - AOS 6.7.1.5
 - Prism Central pc.2023
 - Azure Baremetal：AN36P

 ## Architecture